nancchan/saas-customer-onboarding-business-systems/runbooks/crm_sync_troubleshooting.md

 Record:

 - Issue identified
 - Investigation steps
 - Root cause
+- Corrective action
-- Resolution
+- Retest result
 - Prevention steps

 ## Common Root Causes

 ### Missing Required Fields

-**Example:** Customer email is missing.
+**Example:** Customer phone information is missing.

-**Impact:** Salesforce may reject or create an incomplete record.
+**Impact:** The Salesforce record may be incomplete or require additional investigation.

 ### Incorrect Data Mapping

-**Example:** Source company information does not map correctly to Salesforce.
-**Impact:** CRM records may contain incorrect information.
+**Example:** Account information is mapped incorrectly.

+**Impact:** A Contact may be associated with the wrong Salesforce Account.

 ### Duplicate Records

 **Example:** The same customer is submitted more than once.

 **Impact:** Duplicate CRM records and inaccurate reporting.

 ### Permission Issues

 **Example:** A user cannot access a Salesforce record.

 **Impact:** Information may exist but cannot be viewed by the user.

 ## Resolution Examples

 Possible resolutions include:

 - Correct customer information
 - Update field mapping
 - Remove duplicate records
 - Verify Salesforce permissions
+- Correct Account–Contact relationships
 - Re-test the onboarding workflow
 - Validate reporting results

+## UAT and Defect Connection

+The project includes a simulated UAT scenario for Account–Contact mapping.

+**TC004 — Validate Account–Contact Mapping**

+When the mapping issue was identified, it was tracked in Jira as:

+**SCOI-12 — Incorrect Salesforce Account Mapping**

+The mapping was corrected and the affected UAT scenario was retested successfully.

 ## Key Takeaway

 CRM synchronization issues should be investigated by following the customer information through the workflow:

-**Requirement → Data → API → Salesforce → Reporting**
+**Requirement → Data → API → Salesforce → Reporting → UAT**

 This helps identify the point where the expected outcome differs from the actual result.